isomerpages/mol-services/_government-services/06-manage-finances/06e-family-finances.md

       <label class="tab-label" for="dps-101">What is DPS?</label>
       <div class="tab-content">
   <p>
-    DPS is an affordable term insurance with a max sum assured of $70,000 (from 1 Apr 2021) upon Death, Terminal Illness or Total Permanent Disability of the person insured.
+    DPS is an affordable term insurance with a max sum assured of $70,000 (from 1 Apr 2021) upon Death, Terminal Illness or Total Permanent Disability of the person insured.</p>
-    If you belong to the ‘sandwich generation’ with young children and elderly parents to provide for, the <a target="_blank" href="https://www.cpf.gov.sg/Members/Schemes/schemes/other-matters/dependants-protection-scheme">Dependants' Protection Scheme (DPS)</a>will be useful.
+    <p>If you belong to the ‘sandwich generation’ with young children and elderly parents to provide for, the <a target="_blank" href="https://www.cpf.gov.sg/Members/Schemes/schemes/other-matters/dependants-protection-scheme">Dependants' Protection Scheme (DPS)</a>will be useful.
   </p>
     <a target="_blank" href="https://www.areyouready.gov.sg/YourInfoHub/PublishingImages/Pages/News-What-is-the-Dependants-Protection-Scheme/What%20is%20the%20Dependants%20Protection%20Scheme.jpg"> <img src="https://www.areyouready.gov.sg/YourInfoHub/PublishingImages/Pages/News-What-is-the-Dependants-Protection-Scheme/What%20is%20the%20Dependants%20Protection%20Scheme.jpg" alt="DPS" style="width:600px;"></a>
 </div>